 Due to the principle that man's judgment regarding priorities is frequently imprecise and difficult to quantify using precise numerical values, fuzzy logic is required to handle situations where these characteristics are present.
-To improve decision-making in fuzzy environments, fuzzy logic must be added to the DEMATEL method ^[15].
-Even though traditional quantification techniques complexity offer precise answers, the resulting from human factors renders them unhelpful in solving problems involving people.
+To enhance decision-making in complex environments, fuzzy logic should be integrated with the DEMATEL method ^[15].
+Although traditional quantification techniques provide precise answers, the complexity resulting from human factors renders them ineffective in solving problems involving people.
 For that reason, the notions of fuzzy set theory were founded by Zadeh [16].
-The DEMATEL method is a well-known and frequently applied multi-criteria decisionmaking (MCDM) technique that is used to visualize the cause-and-effect relationship among various factors and analyze their interrelationships ^[17].
-The fuzzy DEMATEL method is one of the multicriteria methods used to make decisions in these processes [18].
-DEMATEL was initially applied to resolve intricate social events, based on graph theory and matrix to build structural models by way of analysis to study the causal relationships between adjectives of intricate events and identify essential attributes for better analysis of events ^[19].
-DEMATEL can be used to identify important factors, as well as to compute the weights and ranks of various factors ^[20].
-The DEMATEL method has the advantage of not requiring a lot of data and can be used to reveal the relationship between factors that influence other factors ^[21].
+The DEMATEL method is a well-established and widely applied multi-criteria decision-making (MCDM) technique used to visualize the cause-and-effect relationships among various factors and analyze their interrelationships ^[17].
+The fuzzy DEMATEL method is one of the multicriteria decision-making methods used in these processes ^[18].
+DEMATEL was initially applied to resolve complex social events, utilizing graph theory and matrix analysis to construct structural models. thereby examining the causal relationships between attributes of complex events and identifying essential attributes for improved event analysis ^[19].
+DEMATEL can be used to identify important factors and to compute the weights and ranks of various factors ^[20].
+The DEMATEL method has the advantage of not requiring a large amount of data and can be used to reveal the relationships between factors that influence other factors ^[21].
 Using this approach, we can define which factors are more fundamentally significant for the entire system than others by studying and disputing the structural model.
-Therefore, it is evident that these causal factors-which have the biggest effects on the system-are essential to its success [22].
-Control systems, elearning evaluation. strategy policy or analysis, measurement and evaluation, hospital service quality, decision-making, and sustainable supply chain management are just a few of the complex problems that the DEMATEL technique is frequently used to solve [23].
+Therefore, it is evident that these causal factors-which have the most critical effects on the system-are essential to its success [22].
+Control systems, elearning evaluation. strategy or policy analysis, measurement and assessment, hospital service quality, decision-making, and sustainable supply chain management are just a few of the complex problems for which the DEMATEL technique is frequently used ^[23].

-The main purpose of this study is to find out the relationship between the risk factors affecting the occurrence of musculoskeletal diseases caused by work in the food industry and to find out their relationship with the cause-effect relationship.
+The primary purpose of this study is to find out the relationship between the risk factors affecting the occurrence of musculoskeletal diseases caused by work in the food industry and to investigate the cause-and-effect relationship.

-Method and Matrials
+Method and Materials

-Risk factors affecting musculoskeletal diseases in the food industry were extracted from articles related to the topic.
-Based on the 4m method, 46 risk factors were classified into 4 categories: man, machine, method, and material (Table 1)
+Risk factors associated with musculoskeletal diseases in the food industry were identified from articles related to the topic.
+Based on the 4m method, 46 risk factors were classified into four categories: man, machine, method,